 Use the Total drop-down menu to enable or disable totals in the A4 table report structure.

-Press the RUN REPORT softkey to run an A4 table report.
-Press the to limit the records included and run a custom to complete the reset process.
+Press the RUN REPORT soffkey to run an A4 table report.
+Press the

+CUSTOM REPORT soffkey to limit the records included and run a custom report.